netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

 2060                  northBL,eastBL,southBL,westBL  gmd:identificationInfo//gmd:extent//gmd:EX_GeographicBoundingBox/gmd:westBoundLongitude*/gco:Decimal (etc)
 ====================  =============================  ================================================================================================================

 Note that this is not a complete set of the mappings between Z3950 GEO profile and the GeoNetwork lucene index field names for ISO19139.
-Check out INSTALL_DIR/web/geonetwork/xml/search/z3950Server.xsl and INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/index-fields.xsl for more details and annexe A of the GEO Profile for Z3950 at http://www.fgdc.gov/standards/projects/GeoProfile/annex_a.html for more details.
+Check out INSTALL_DIR/web/geonetwork/xml/search/z3950Server.xsl and INSTALL_DIR/web/geonetwork/xml/schemas/iso19139/index-fields.xsl for more details and annexe A of the GEO attribute set for Z3950 at http://www.fgdc.gov/standards/projects/GeoProfile/annex_a.html for more details.

 Common values for the relation attribute (@attr=2):